orendain/DemeoMods/HouseRules_Core/README.md

 '''
 ```

 To use a JSON-defined ruleset, ensure `loadFromConfig` is set to `true`, set the `ruleset=` to the name of your ruleset.

 Example JSON samples for each rule type can be found in the
 [Rules readme](../HouseRules_Essentials/README.md).

 ## Rules vs Mods

-A HoiuseRules rule can be written with as few as a couple dozen lines of code,
+A HouseRules rule can be written with as few as a couple dozen lines of code,
 and allows it to be loaded selectively by users, or other mods, at playtime.

 There are several considerations to make when deciding between writing a
 HouseRules rule or a full-blown mod:

 - **Gameplay Only**: Rules are activated only during gameplay and not, for
   example, in the main menu.
 - **Runs on Host**: Rules are applied only host-side, where the majority of